Getting around Argentina

 In Buenos Aires the safest option is to telephone a radio taxi; a reputable company is Radio Taxi Pidalo (tel: +54 11 4956 1200; www.radiotaxipidalo.com.ar).
 Taxis are readily available and can be hailed from the side of the road but make sure the meter is used.
 It is advisable to used recommended remises (taxis) - which can only be booked by telephone and have fixed prices.
 Passengers should enquire beforehand.

 Buenos Aires runs a bikeshare scheme.
 Register at www.buenosaires.gob.ar/ecobici for use of the yellow city bikes.
-The first hour of any journey is free.
+The service is free and operates 24 hours a day.

 Automóvil Club Argentino - ACA (tel: 0800 777 2894, in Argentina only; www.aca.com.ar) offers breakdown cover and reciprocal benefits for members of motoring organisations in other countries.

 Although in theory an international driving licence is required, in practice your driving licence from home is all that is needed, but must be carried with you while driving.
 You must also carry proof of vehicle ownership, proof of insurance and a receipt for the last tax payment at all times while driving.

 Buenos Aires is the only Argentine city with an underground train service, known as the Subte (www.metrovias.com.ar).
 The Subte is generally clean, safe, fast and efficient.
 You can buy a one- or two-journey Subtepass tickets at station entrances or use a reloadable SUBE smartcard.
 Overland urban trains also serve the capital city and its suburbs.

 Trains and trolleybuses operate in Argentina's second city, Rosario.

 Several rail companies operate in Argentina, including Ferrobaires (tel: +54 11 4304 0028; www.ferrobaires.gba.gov.ar), serving destinations such as Mar del Plata and Bahia Blanca.
 Though notoriously unreliable in terms of scheduling, El Tren a las Nubes (the Train to the Clouds) runs from Salta into the mountains in the north of the country, close to the Chilean border (www.trenalasnubes.com.ar).